cvat-ai/cvat/site/content/en/docs/manual/advanced/analytics-and-monitoring/auto-qa.md

 ### Export annotations

-To export annotations from the Ground Truth job, do the following.
+To export annotations from the Ground Truth job, do the following:

 1. Open the task, and find a job in the jobs list.
 2. Click on three dots to open the menu.